 - a.
 At the Primary URL prompt, enter the server URL and port you collected above.
 Prompts marked with an asterisk are required values. - b.
 At the Secondary URL prompt, enter the secondary server URL and port.
 This is optional value. - c.
-At the Use SSL prompt, enter your selection.
-If using LDAPS, enter true. - d.
+At the Use SSL prompt, enter your selection. - d.
 At the User name attribute prompt, enter your selection.
 The default value is uid. - e.
 At the Base DN prompt, enter your selection. - f.
 At the Bind anonymously prompt, enter your selection. - g.
-At the Manager DN prompt, enter your selection if you have set bind.
+At the Manager DN prompt, enter your selection if you have have set bind.
 Anonymously to false. - h.
 At the Enter the Manager Password, enter the password for your LDAP manager. - i.
-If you set Use SSL = true in step 3, the following prompt appears: Do you want to provide custom TrustStore for Ambari?
+Review your settings and if they are correct, select y. - j.
+Start or restart the Server